ctechfilmuniversity/lecture_procedural_generation_and_simulation/assignments/schreiber/04/readme.md

 The time we should spent on this assignment: <3h

-I have started to precisely log the time I spent on homework assignments with a stop watch.
-I am strictly excluding coffee breaks etc, as well as the time it takes me to write these annotations.
-I log worked minutes from opening the readmes to closing all work related tabs/applications.
+I have started to log the time I spent on homework assignments.

-Task 1: Setup - This took me **8 minutes**.
-Why:  I had already done the setup during class.
-I included the setup/starting of applications.

-Task 2: Read Chapter 04 - Function Design - This took my **34 minutes**.
-Why: We have already discussed most of this in class.
-I also checked out Unity's functions for vector interpolation, as I have never really understood, but only used them :D Unity also has a [spherical lerp function](https://docs.unity3d.com/ScriptReference/Vector3.Slerp.html), which I still don't fully understand...
-(What does spherical mean *exactly*?)

-Task 3: Brick Pattern - This took me **37 minutes**.
-Why: It takes a while to look through the concepts behind the code.
-I also had to look up [GL_FragCoord](https://docs.gl/sl4/gl_FragCoord) again, because coordinates are confusing (to me)...

-Task 4: Experiments - This took me **x minutes**.
-Why:

-Task 5: Inspiration - This took me **24 minutes**.
-Why: I had one example saved from another lecture and wanted to look for a new one as well.
-I also included the time taken for writing the readme.

-Other: git etc - This took me **5 minutes**
+I have made more detailed notes on the time spent per task and the reasons - if you're interested we can talk about them.

-**= in total it took me X hours and X minutes to complete this homework.**
+**= in total it took me about 2 hours to get this far. (to be continued)**